-This is why you should always talk to your authorized dealer's service manager first.
+This is why you should always talk to an authorized dealer's service manager first.
 Most matters can be resolved with this process.

-• If for some reason you are still not satisfied, talk to the general manager or owner of the authorized dealership.
-They want to know if you need assistance.

-If your authorized dealership is unable to resolve the concern, you may contact the Manufacturer's Customer Center.
+- If for some reason you are still not satisfied, talk to the general manager or owner of the authorized dealer-ship.
+They want to know if you need assistance. - If an authorized dealership is unable to resolve the concern, you may contact the manufacturer's customer center.

-Any communication to the Manufacturer's Customer Center should include the following information:
+Any communication to the manufacturer's customer center should include the following information:

 - Owner's name and address

 - Owner's telephone number (home and office)

 - Authorized dealership name

 - Vehicle Identification Number (VIN)

-- Vehicle delivery date and mileage
+• Vehicle delivery date and mileage